stac-utils/stactools/docs/footprint.rst

 .. image:: _static/modis.png

-The increase the accuracy of the reprojected shape, we can first densify the polygon.
+To increase the accuracy of the reprojected shape, we can first densify the polygon.
 Here we add additional, redundant points between existing points in the polygon, so that the reprojected shape will have points that more closely match